PRIME-RE/prime-re.github.io/index.md

+***[NEW FEATURE]*** *We have a new [Collaborations Page](collaboration.md) where you can find PRIME-DRE community initiatives that are open for octively searching additional collaborators.
+A short description of the project will typically link to our [Discussion Board](https://github.com/PRIME-RE/prime-re.github.io/discussions/categories/collaborations) or contain additional contact information for those interested in a particular project.*

 # PRIME-RE
 Welcome to the PRIMatE Resource Exchange (PRIME-RE), a community-driven resource exchange platform for non-human primate neuroimaging.
 Read more about this initiative in the [accompanying *NeuroImage* publication](https://doi.org/10.1016/j.neuroimage.2020.117519) and please consider citing the paper if this resource has been useful.